 The Forest Crop Law of 1927 (FCL) and the Woodland Tax Law of 1954 (WTL) were established to encourage sound forestry practices on private lands.
-In 1985, the Managed Forest Law (MFL) replaced both the FCL and WTL.20 Enrollment in the FCL closed in 1986, and renewal in the program is not permitted.
+In 1985, the Managed Forest Law (MFL) replaced both the FCL and WTL.
+Enrollment in the FCL closed in 1986, and renewal in the program is not permitted.
 The last WTL contract expired in 2000.
 The MFL ensures the growth of future commercial crops while balancing individual property owner objectives and society's need for compatible recreational activities, forestry aesthetics, wildlife habitat, erosion control and protection of endangered resources.
-In 2008, a total of 2,662 acres were actively managed within the Town of Richford under the MFL (Table 5-16).
+In 2008, a total of 41,102 acres were actively managed within Waushara County under the MFL, while a total of 1,233 acres were managed under F CL (Table 5-16).